AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2019-12-27-microexpress-nio2.md

 [http://localhost:1337/](http://localhost:1337/)
 in your favorite web browser (IE 3.0.1).

-The code section is doing what Express does in a:
+The above NIO code section is doing what Express does in a:

 ```swift
 response.send("Hello Schwifty World!")`